WojtekKamilowski/CI_PP1_CDVMR/README.md

 13. Inform the user who manages preparation of the dishes and the professional background of this person.
 14. Share other guets reviews and what they felt during their dining experience.
 15. Explain how to get to the restaurant and present its unique location.
+16. Make the user feel welcomed and invited to visit the restaurant.

 ## Design